arangodb/arangodb/Documentation/Books/Cookbook/AQL/MigratingGraphFunctionsTo3.md

 Solution 1: Quick and Dirty (not recommended)
 ---------------------------------------------

-### When to use this solution
+**When to use this solution**

-I am not willing to invest a lot if time into the upgrade process and i am willing to surrender some performance in favor of less effort.
+I am not willing to invest a lot if time into the upgrade process and I am willing to surrender some performance in favor of less effort.
 Some constellations may not work with this solution due to the nature of user-defined functions.
 Especially check for AQL queries that do both modifications and `GRAPH_*` functions.

-### Registering user-defined functions
+**Registering user-defined functions**

 This step has to be executed once on ArangoDB for every database we are using.